AT&T Hobbit: Design

+The C Machine in its CRISP implementation, and the Hobbit that followed directly, both aim to support the types of memory access that programming languages use, with the C programming language being a particular consideration.
+Instructions can access memory directly, referencing values in structures and arrays held within memory and updating memory with computation results.
+Although this memory-to-memory model is typical of the earlier CISC designs, the C Machine as implemented by CRISP differs from both CISC and RISC designs, including the earlier Bellmac 32, by providing no directly accessible registers.
+Instead, a "stack cache" of 32-bit register entries is provided, 32 entries in CRISP but extended to 64 entries in Hobbit, mapped to the address space corresponding to the top of the program stack, these being purely accessible using a stack-relative addressing mode.
+The CRISP architecture was described as a "2½ address memory-to-memory machine", where instructions can employ zero, one, or two memory addresses and can employ a stack entry called the accumulator for computation results.
+Reminiscent of the Bellmac 32 architecture, various instructions designed to support procedure calling are provided by the CRISP architecture: call saves the return address and branches to a routine; enter allocates a stack frame for a routine, flushing stack cache entries if necessary; return deallocates the stack frame and branches to the caller's return address; catch restores stack entries from memory.

 One side effect of the Hobbit design is that it inspired designers of the Dis virtual machine (an offshoot of Plan 9 from Bell Labs) to use a memory-to-memory-based system that more closely matches the internal register-based workings of real-world processors.
 They found, as RISC designers would have expected, that without a load-store design it was difficult to improve the instruction pipeline and thereby operate at higher speeds.
 They decided that all future processors would thus move to a load-store design, and built Inferno to reflect this.
 In contrast, Java and .NET virtual machines are stack-based, a side effect of being designed by language programmers as opposed to chip designers.
 Translating from a stack-based language to a register-based assembly language is a "heavyweight" operation; Java's virtual machine (VM) and compiler are many times larger and slower than the Dis VM and the Limbo (the most common language compiled for Dis) compiler.
 The VMs for Android (Dalvik), Parrot, and Lua are also register-based.